Real-Time Operating System

 INTEGRITY Multivisor is a robust and portable virtualization infrastructure with an architecture flexible enough to handle the wide variety of hardware capabilities available across today’s microprocessors.
 ISV maximizes the use of available hardware virtualization facilities while minimizing or eliminating modifications to guest operating systems.

-On processors lacking hypervisor mode assistance, ISV applies carefully crafted, minimally intrusive modifications to the guest operating system to maximize performance without sacrificing ease of migration and portability.
+On processors lacking hypervisor mode assistance, INTEGRITY Multivisor applies carefully crafted, minimally intrusive modifications to the guest operating system to maximize performance without sacrificing ease of migration and portability.

 INTEGRITY Multivisor provides flexible and powerful mechanisms for managing cores.
-INTEGRITY Multivisor can statically bind guest operating systems to cores, in an AMP model, or dynamically schedule workloads in a SMP model, depending on system requirements.
+The Multivisor can statically bind guest operating systems to cores, in an Asymmetric Multiprocessing (AMP) model, or dynamically schedule workloads in a Symmetric Multiprocessing (SMP) model, depending on system requirements.